*I received an ecopy of this book via NetGalley. This has in no way influenced my review.*

 I also liked how everyone mattered, at least to Cal (and the author, I suppose).
 For example, someone died who Cal didn’t know, he was just on a scouting team or something, but he had a name, and Cal made sure to learn and mention his name.

 Anyway, once I got into this story, I didn’t want to stop reading.
 The plot was gripping, I wanted to know what would happen to Cal and if he’d be ok and how he’d handle things, and it was just overall another great, action-packed book in the series.
 It even had a bit more emotion and really touching friendships among the team members, and Cal was just as real and likeable as he was in the first book.
 I’m definitely looking forward to the next!

 Fans of Book 1 in Clara Coulson's City of Crows Series.
-Anyone who likes urban fantasy with all the supernatural creatures and action and gore, a hilariously snarky but also realistic, likeable protag, and strong, touching team dynamics.
+Anyone who likes action-packed urban fantasy, supernatural creatures, a hilariously snarky but also realistic and compassionate protag, and touching friendships/team dynamics.

 More Books in the Series:

 A wizard, a werewolf, and a watchmaker walk into a bar…and don’t come out alive.

 Two months after the infamous Etruscan Incident, it’s back to normal for DSI—as normal as life can be when you hunt monsters on a salary.
 The rest of Nick Riker’s elite team has finally returned from France.
 Cooper Lee has healed from his nightmare trip to the Eververse.
 The remnants of the battles with Charun and Tuchulcha have been swept under the rug.
 And the exploding boathouse in Holden Park has (almost) been rebuilt.